AlabamaASRL/asset_asrl/doc/tutorials/NewInterface.rst

     #

-The specified canonical units will be used under the hood to non-dimensionalizes any trajectory passed into the phase and any variables sent to the optimizer.
+The specified canonical units will be used under the hood to non-dimensionalize any trajectory passed into the phase and any variables sent to the optimizer.
-From the units for the states and times, we can uniquely determine a set of output scales for the transcription defect constraints that will make them equivalent to a problem that was non-dimensionalized by hand.
+From the units for the states and times, we can also uniquely determine a set of output scales for the transcription defect constraints that will make them equivalent to a problem that was non-dimensionalized by hand.

 ..  note::